3 Methods to Block Driver Updates in Windows 10

 Everybody is talking about how you should update all your drivers right after you upgrade your system to Windows 10.
-But, this doesn’t have to be the truth always, because some drivers just aren’t compatible with Windows 10, so further driver updates could prevent a certain piece of hardware from working.
-So, in this article, I’m going to show you how to block further driver updates in Windows 10.
+But, this doesn’t have to be the truth always, because some drivers just aren’t compatible with Windows 10.
+In other words, certain driver updates could prevent a certain piece of hardware from working.

 Here’s exactly what you need to do to block automatic driver updates with the troubleshooter

-- Go to this link and download the troubleshooting tool
+- Follow this link on Microsoft’s website and download the troubleshooting tool

 - Run it and choose Hide updates, under Show or hide updates